bretth/woven/docs/conventions.rst

 *UFW firewall rules*

-UFW uses app templates defined in the `/etc/ufw/applications.d` directory.
+UFW can use app templates defined in the `/etc/ufw/applications.d` directory.
 Woven uploads `ufw.txt` as `woven` in this directory to set the SSH firewall rules.
-Woven also uploads the `ufw-woven_project.txt` template as `woven_project` to define the application rules only ONCE when the node is setup.
-You can change this file prior to running setupnode for the first time.

-If you wish to override the firewall post setupnode you can either set UFW rules in your settings file or define a woven_project template in the applications.d folder.
-Use the existing woven_project template and change the ports as required.

-A current limitation is that you cannot delete rules through woven.
+A firewall rule for all nodes can be defined at UFW_RULES or exclusively for a role at ROLE_UFW_RULES.
+A rule is something like `allow 5432/tcp`.
+See UFW documentation for rule syntax.
+Removing a rule will delete it from the firewall next time setupnode is run.

 Project Deployment Layout
 -------------------------

 Within the root folder on the node are the following::

+   ~/.package_cache
-   ~/.package_cache (Pip will cache packages here) ~/.staging (all rsynced files are staged here before copying to final destination for network efficiency) ~/.pip (pip installation logs)
+   ~/.staging (all rsynced files are staged here before copying to final destination for network efficiency) ~/.pip (pip installation logs)
+    |  |--cache (Pip will cache packages here)
+    |  |--src (pip will store any source repositories here)
    ~/--database (for sqlite if it is used)
     |   |--example_project.db (will always be deployed as the [project-name].db)
     |--env (The root directory for all virtual environments)